Exercise Science Curriculum and Courses

 ESS 322.
 EPIDEMIOLOGY OF PHYSICAL ACTIVITY 4 sh

-This course will examine the relationship between physical activity and exercise on various diseases and conditions.
-Various methods for epidemiological assessment will be discussed in this course as well as current finding regarding the association between physical activity and chronic disease and chronic disease risk factors, and the potential risks associated with increased physical activity will be highlighted.
-Offered spring.
+This course will examine the relationship between physical activity and disease.
+Epidemiological assessment will be discussed as well as current findings regarding the association between physical activity and a variety of disease conditions.
+Prerequisite: ESS 295.

 ESS 333.
 EXERCISE PSYCHOLOGY 4 sh